christso/crypto-investing-guide/README.md

 * Fine Art/collectibles ($20T)

 [Compiled by Brandon Quittem](https://twitter.com/Bquittem/status/1365122245895483394?s=20)

+It's difficult the average person to dismiss Bitcoin's price is driven purely by emotions.

 My base scenario is that Bitcoin peaks at US$400k, crashes to US$100k, and goes sideways for 2 years around $200-$300k.
 Then in 2025-26, after the next halving, I expect Bitcoin to hover around US$5 million and achieve hyperbitcoinization.